Board of Directors

-Gretchen received her Bachelor or Arts degree in Allied Health/Division of Occupational Therapy, from Ohio State University.
-She lives in Noe Valley neighborhood with her husband and two small children.
+Gretchen received her Bachelor of Arts degree in Allied Health/Division of Occupational Therapy from Ohio State University.
+She lives in the Noe Valley neighborhood with her husband and three small children.
 She enjoys cooking, running and long city walks with her family.

 Governance Committee (Board Development Chair)